CodePushGo/website/src/content/blog/en/how-to-customize-build-scripts-with-capacitor-cli.md

 -   Creating channel systems for beta testing versions
 -   Enabling end-to-end encryption for secure distribution

-When paired with tools like Capgo for analytics and secure updates, these techniques give you more control over your deployment process [\[1\]](https://capgo.app/).
+When paired with tools like CodePushGo for analytics and secure updates, these techniques give you more control over your deployment process [\[1\]](https://capgo.app/).

 ## Build Script Problems & Fixes